heart disease and hair loss

 Don’t forget that hair is never a priority when vital organs, such as your heart, are under attack.
 It’s crucial to address and prevent any serious health problems that cause hair loss before looking into effective hair regrowth solutions.

+If you've experienced hair loss as a result of heart disease and are looking for a safe and effective hair loss treatment, the Theradome LH80 PRO may be the answer you've been searching for.
 Unlike other hair regrowth products, the Theradome LH80 PRO utilizes the natural power of red light to energize follicles that aren’t receiving enough blood nutrients that become weak by an abundance of DHT.
 Red light optimized at a 680nm wavelength effectively treats hair follicles at the base without producing any side effects.
 When recovering from any illness that triggers hair loss, avoid a therapy that could cause cause side effects.

 If you’re worried about your cardiovascular health, or a loved one’s, take the time to schedule an appointment with a physician today.
 Your health and your hair will thank you for it.
 As you begin adopting measures to live a healthy lifestyle and fortify your immune system, prevent further hair loss and strengthen your hair follicles with the Theradome LH80 PRO.